xmartlabs/blog/_posts/2022-06-03-Choosing-the-right-Blockchain-for-your-next-NFT.md

 Besides sending transactions to the blockchain, it needs to store (off or on-chain) all the user-generated data created during the game.

-[Axeinfinity](https://axieinfinity.com/), for instance, has developed "his own blockchain," [Ronin Ethereum Sidechain](https://whitepaper.axieinfinity.com/technology/ronin-ethereum-sidechain), which is a proprietary blockchain, so it's not permissionless (developers cannot deploy dApps).
+[Axeinfinity](https://axieinfinity.com/), for instance, has developed "his own blockchain," [Ronin Ethereum Sidechain](https://whitepaper.axieinfinity.com/technology/ronin-ethereum-sidechain), which is a proprietary blockchain, making it permissioned (developers cannot deploy dApps).